aysmedia/whmdw/README.md

 4. Open the WHM Data Warehouse in a web browser and click on the "Rebuild Data Warehouse" link

+5. A new browser window will open, which will run a script that creates the initial data warehouse

+6. If you want to see the progress on the data warehouse build you can flip back to the original window and hit refresh

-5. Depending on how much information you have on your server, it may take a few minutes for the build to complete
+7. Depending on how much information you have on your server it may take a few minutes for the build to complete

 # Installation (Optional)